k-off/Corewar/README.md

 # Corewar

 Corewar is an algorythmic project at Codam (42).
-The purpose of this project is an implementation of the programming game **“Core War”**.
+The purpose of this project is to recode the programming game **“Core War”**.

 The project was performed in a group: